India to Lay Foundations for a Responsible Gaming Policy

 “We welcome the Government’s announcement to introduce lower online stake limits for under 25s as an important mechanism to protect young people.
 Our research shows a concerning trend with this age group experiencing an increase in harm arising from gambling and online slots are very high-risk products,” GambleAware CEO Zoë Osmond commented.

-“As we continue our work to tackle this growing public health issue, we will collaborate with the government and others across the gambling harms sector to ensure there are no missed opportunities when it comes to the introduction of robust preventative measures, including new regulations such as these,” she said.
+“As we continue our work to tackle this growing public health issue.
+We will collaborate with the government and others across the gambling harms sector.
+To ensure there are no missed opportunities when it comes to the introduction of robust preventative measures.
+Including new regulations such as these.”
+She said.